 HUD requires that grantees provide an evaluation of past performance.
-Since the current year, 2019-2020 is still in progress, the City of Burbank will measure performance outputs and outcomes for CDBG and HOME under the Consolidated Annual Performance Evaluation Report (CAPER), which captures progress towards meeting five-year goals and objectives.
-Through the annual monitoring of CDBG and HOME sub-recipients, contractors, community-based organizations and developers, the City ensures federal compliance of CDBG and HOME, as well as reporting on outcomes of activities and programs.
+Since the current year, outcomes for CDBG and HOME under the Consolidated Annual Performance Evaluation Report annual monitoring of CDBG and HOME sub-recipients, contractors, community-based organizations and developers, the City ensures federal compliance of CDBG and HOME, as well as reporting on outcomes of activities and programs.